 Not me.
 Actually, I’m okay with a little name calling between friends—especially when it’s in the interest of parody and good-natured humor.
 I mean, really, who doesn’t appreciate a little change-up every now and then?

 Hey There Little Red Riding Hood

-When my husband did his infamous ‘sea-bag drag’—ghosting me after decades of what I thought was a happy marriage—I was SO very much like her.
-In other words, I was still deliriously happy … still skipping through the woods in my red cape … still swinging my wicker picnic basket on my arm.
+When my husband did his infamous ‘sea-bag drag’ (ghosting me after decades of what I thought was a happy marriage) I was SO very much like Red.
+I was still deliriously happy … still skipping through the woods in my red cape … still swinging my wicker picnic basket on my arm.

-There’s just no other way to say it; I lived the majority of my adulthood and married life to What’s-His-Face very much ‘out to lunch’ in the love and trust department.
+There’s just no other way to say it: I lived the majority of my adulthood and married life to What’s-His-Face very much ‘out to lunch’ in the love and trust department.